ETAAcademy/ETAAcademy-Audit/Articles/04_Cosmos_Security.md

 - **Blacklist Checks**: When implementing new token transfer functionality, it is crucial to explicitly check against the blacklist to prevent unauthorized transfers.
 This check should be performed every time a transfer is initiated, ensuring that the system consistently enforces the rules and prevents malicious actors from bypassing restrictions.

-By integrating these safeguards into token transfer processes, developers can significantly reduce the risk of vulnerabilities arising from interactions between the `x/bank` module and custom modules, ensuring that their application remains secure and operates as intended.

 <details><summary>Code</summary>

 ```go